ctrlplusb/easy-peasy/README.md

 ## Highlights

   - React hooks based API
-  - Global, shared, or component level state
   - Simple, intuitive API focusing on speed of development
   - Thunks for data fetching and side effects
   - Selectors for derived data
+  - Global, shared, or component level stores
   - Immutable data store under the hood
-  - Testing helpers baked in
   - Typescript definitions baked in
   - React Native supported
+  - Testing helpers baked in
   - Wraps Redux, all the radness, without the boilerplate
   - Redux Dev Tools support built in
   - Supports Redux middleware and enhancers